Moffefe/MycoBox/docs/safety.md

 Some MycoBox applications may operate in environments with elevated humidity.

-Electrical equipment should not be exposed to condensation, standing water or direct mist unless it is specifically designed for such conditions.
+Electrical equipment should not be exposed to condensation, standing water or direct mist unless it is specifically designed for those conditions.

 Keep mains-voltage devices and connections away from: